 Plant-Based Protein Powder

-Adding a scoop of a clean, plant-based protein powder can quickly boost the protein of your smoothie.
-Protein Smoothie Boost is my favorite because it is organic AND only has 3 ingredients: Hemp, chia and flax which is the perfect blend of protein and healthy fats.
+Adding a scoop of a clean, plant-based protein powder can quickly boost the protein of your smoothie. homemade protein powder is my favorite because it is organic and only has three ingredients (hemp, chia and flax) which is the perfect blend of protein and healthy fats.

 - ½ cup coconut water